Hello from The New Baldwins

 We believe that every hospitality business is unique but we feel we’re more unique than others and we’ll tell you why.

 Norm, Rhona and Jessica Singer have been the owners of the New Baldwins Resort since the spring of 2017.
 Norm is an engineer who juggles finances, maintenance, golf, senior softball, reading the bridge column and bimonthly poker.
 Norm would brand us as a family resort-a smaller version of the Catskills where he grew up.
-We’re beside a public golf course, across from Lake Rosseau with a public beach and have a heated indoor pool.
+We’re beside a public golf course, across from Lake Rosseau with a public beach.
 Other sports are conveniently nearby.
 His acronym for the venture is CIAO: challenge, investment, adventure and opportunity.

 Rhona has a doctorate in exceptional education, is a portrait painter, laughter yoga instructor and ESL (English as a Second Language) teacher.
 Her vision for the resort is a Skill Skool, a learning retreat -paint a picture, write a book, compose with one of our many instruments, all surrounded by great landscaping, paintings, and branch and twig animal sculptures.